aduchini/Final_project/README.md

 ### Setbacks of Sentiment Analysis
 Sentiment Analysis is a popular way, companies can get information regarding public opinion and their inclination towards or against issues.
 However, it is not perfect, since there can be discrepancies in the data accumulated and this can lead to minor to major changes in the final result analysis.
 Few of the major hurdles in performing sentiment anlaysis are discusse below:
-1. Tone of people's voice - Th etone of people's voice can sadly not be identified 100% of the times.
+1. Tone of people's voice - The tone of people's voice can sadly not be identified 100% of the times.
 Sarcasm and irony can b emisinterpreted and misevaluated an dend up getting categorized incorrectly.
 This problem can be difficult for humans to decipher in day-to-day lives, let alone any algorithm.
 2. Emojis - Wrong use of emojis for sentiment expression can end up in getting skewed results.
 Sometimes, people can get confused with what emotion an emoji actually represents and hence alter the sentiment altogether.